RichieStacker/FileToImage/README.md

 ## To do (read: things I could toss in to improve this thing a little)

-*Allow user control of image file output (such as format, name etc.)
+*Allow user control of image file output (such as format, name etc.)<br/>
-*Make the input itself not rubbish
+*Make the input itself not rubbish.<br/>
 *Write better Javadoc.
-Seriously, does any of that crud even make sense to anyone?
+Seriously, does any of that crud even make sense to anyone?<br/>
-*A billion other things, probably.
+*A billion other things, probably.<br/>